davidbrilliant/Powershell-Decoding/README.md

 # PowershellDecoding

-This repository contains scripts and other tools for deobfuscating encoded powershell scripts into readable formats
+This repository contains scripts,tools, and tips for deobfuscating encoded powershell scripts into readable formats